wandering007/ProjectEuler/README.md

 # ProjectEuler
-*solve mathematics problems by programming*
+*solve mathematics problems by programming and explore thinking*
 https://projecteuler.net/
 **The list of the first 100 problems:**
 1. Multiples of 3 and 5